 - Addressing Alumni: The support of MIIS alumni is critical for virtually all students.
 Make sure to communicate in a professional manner and be courteous and respectful with the alumnus’ time and professional constraints.
 Please be sure to provide accurate information when asking for advice or a seeking a connection.
 It is imperative that you always follow up with a “thank you” to the alumnus and that you keep them informed of any outcomes resulting from their guidance.

 - Issue Resolution Protocol: Graduate school is a stressful place to be.
 There will be times when you are frustrated or upset about a person or an issue.
 If it is an issue with a person such as a classmate, a professor or staff member, it is often best to deal directly with that person.
 If you are not comfortable doing this, please take the matter to the Office of Student Services or to your CACS advisor.
 Use the chain of authority.
 If you have not been able to resolve the issue directly, or with the Office of Student Services or an advisor, you should then go to an Assistant Dean or Dean.
-The President is available after all of your other attempts to resolve an issue have failed.
-In the event you have a more serious issue that is not addressed through constructive dialogue at these levels, you should refer to the Student Grievance Procedure which can be found in the Policies and Standards Manual.
+The Vice President is available after all of your other attempts to resolve an issue have failed.
+In the event you have a more serious issue that is not addressed through constructive dialogue at these levels, you should refer to the Student Code of Conduct in the Policies and Standards Manual.

 - The Broader Community: We are all members of not only the Institute community, but the broader community of the City of Monterey and the Monterey Bay Area.
 Your conduct in the entire community is a reflection on the Institute so please be aware of the impression you leave on others while interacting in the community.